exercism/python/exercises/practice/linked-list/.docs/instructions.apped.md

 Unlike the core exercise, we will be testing error conditions by calling `pop` and `shift` on empty `LinkedLists`, so you will need to `raise` errors appropriately.

 Finally, we would like you to implement `delete` in addition to the methods outlined above.
-`delete` will take one argument, which is the vaule to be removed from the linked list.
+`delete` will take one argument, which is the value to be removed from the linked list.
-If the value appears more than once, only the **first** occurance should be removed.
+If the value appears more than once, only the **first** occurrence should be removed.

 <br>